 With the advent of the laptop computer, the world of live electronic music has expanded enormously.
 Moreover, because computer programs such as Max and PureData are able to manipulate sound in real time, this can involve interaction with traditional musical instruments in a live setting.

 Participants of this workshop can bring a musical instrument (traditional or electronic) or recorded sound material.
 With available computers and software, we will try out simple sound transformations and the use of controllers to work with them.
 Attention is also paid to graphical interfaces on the computer, and the Digital Signal Processing that underlies the transformations.

 During this short course, some of the basic principles of working and programming with microcontrollers will be discussed.
 We will make use of an Arduino microcontroller and show some of the potentials of these small embedded computers.
 We will learn many basic programming ideas that will help you to get going with small hardware projects but also will be useful on your later introduction to software development.
 We will show how to wire sensors, get the data out of them and augment-interact with the physical world by using small actuators or lights, or use these data to manipulate the parameters of a software.

 This workshop presents some possibilities of generating and modifying sounds in an analogue studio with the aim of making a composition.
 Some basics of devices such as oscillators, filters, synthesizers, a mixing desk and their connections will be practically demonstrated and explained from both technical and the musical points of view.
-The participants will be asked to shape their own sounds and to record them on the
+The participants will be asked to shape their own sounds and to record them on the computer.

 Working Together with Instrumentalists to Compose a New Piece – Trevor Grahl